mig-gonz/mig-gonz/README.md

 **`Transforming passion into powerful code`**

 I'm a full-stack developer.
 I graduated from the University of Nevada, Las Vegas software development bootcamp.
-Currently, I'm exploring SSR and SSG with Next.js.
+Currently, I'm exploring SSR with Next.js.
 <br />
 I love to work out.
 High-intensity training is the key.
 Sleep well, my friends.